mohammed-madi/tetris/README.md

 ## How It Works

-1. The program takes a list of block placements
+1. The program takes a list of block placements.
-2. For each placement, it finds the lowest valid position for the block
+2. For each placement, it finds the lowest valid position for the block.
-3. Blocks stack on top of each other when appropriate
+3. Blocks stack on top of each other when appropriate.
-4. Full lines are automatically cleared (like in Tetris)
+4. Full lines are automatically cleared.
-5. The program returns the Y position of the highest block
+5. The program prints the Y position of the highest block.
+If an invalid entry is given, the program prints -1.

 ## Usage